kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         directory.
 The option *--rootdir* must also be specified, and *subdir* must be an existing subdirectory within it.
 This option can be specified multiple times.

+--default-subvol <subdir>
+        As *--subvol*, except that it also sets the subvolume as the default for the filesystem.
+This option can only be specified once.

 --shrink
         Shrink the filesystem to its minimal size, only works with *--rootdir* option.